 Now, determine how you’re going to achieve that SMART goal.

 I will increase sales by 10% year over year during 2022 by adding special events and holiday break camps/play days to my schedule.

 If you’re creating a marketing plan for the year, you’ll need more information about priorities and promotions than if you’re working on a monthly or quarterly plan.
 Either way, outline your sales, new products, and other seasonal priorities.

 Look at the days the schools close for vacations, holidays, summer, and teacher in-service.
 Which of these days will you be open and offer childcare, playdate, or camp-type events?

 Get a large desk calendar, a dry-erase wall calendar, an online calendar, whatever works best for you, and start by filling in the dates for your special events, promotions, product launches, and holidays.

 From here, you’ll work backward to determine when you need to start promoting things.
 If you want to have SEO work for you, then you’re going to want to work at least one quarter in advance so that your content and optimization have time to start working.
-If you’re going to run ads, you need to find out if there are any deadlines you need to meet.
+To run ads, you need to find out if there are any deadlines you need to meet.
 Gather all the information you need about your planned marketing channels.

 Mark all the school breaks on your calendar.
 Decide which days you’re going to open and what you’re going to offer on those days.
 Write the date & promotion on the calendar.
 Add the holiday information next.
 Which holidays will you host, special events or themed days?
 Write them down.

 Determine when, where, and how you'll market your business

 Look at your audience information, your goals, and your planning calendar, and determine when and where you’ll market your business.
 If you have a website, you should include event information there.
 If you’re on social media, you’ll want to share on each channel.
-If you belong to a local chamber or another local group that has a community calendar be sure to add your event to the schedule to build additional awareness.
+If you belong to a local chamber or another local group with a community calendar, add your event to the schedule to build additional awareness.
 Plan everything now so that you can quickly execute it all later.